alextok/dbsc-discussions/README.md

 The Local Key Helper will be implemented and shipped as an XPC service on macOS.
 It will be signed with app sandbox entitlement for securety requirement.

 To start the Local Key Helper XPC service, the service plist (property list) needs to be defined and registered in the launchAgent.
-This will ensure that the service starts up after each user's system signing session.
+This will ensure the service starts up when a idP sends a service connections.

 Here is an example of the Local Key Helper XPC service plist: